 The Chindit attack on Indaw was a failure.
 The main attack force, 16 Brigade, was supposed to be in position by 15 March, but the march from Ledo proved too difficult, and it was not until 20 March that 16 Brigade reached its planned stronghold location at "Aberdeen".
 Here Wingate met the brigade commander, Fergusson, and ordered him to proceed at once to attack Indaw and seize the airfield there.
 Wingate's intentions were never clarified before his death, but Fergusson had the impression that Wingate meant to expand THURSDAY by flying in a division of regular Indian troops (26 Indian Division).
 Fergusson also thought 14 Brigade would be supporting his attack, but Wingate had already ordered 14 Brigade to move southwest and cut the supply lines from Indaw to Homalin (94.920E 24.887N).

-Japanese could reinforce, Fergusson stepped off to attack the town
+before the Japanese could reinforce, Fergusson stepped off to

-almost immediately, without taking time to rest his exhausted columns.
+attack the town almost immediately, without taking time to rest

-days Fergusson was compelled to withdraw his force back to "Aberdeen."
+for three days Fergusson was compelled to withdraw his force back

-The attempt to take Indaw was not entirely fruitless: The Chindits
+to "Aberdeen."
+The attempt to take Indaw was not entirely

 Death of Wingate.
 On 24 March Wingate was killed in an air crash.
 Command of the Chindits was taken over by the senior brigade commander, Lentaigne, and came under the overall control of Stilwell.
 Both were controversial decisions.
 Of all Wingate's brigadiers, Lentaigne was the most skeptical of the entire concept of deep penetration, and Stilwell was skeptical he could exert any real command authority over the Chindits.
 Lentaigne immediately made a number of decisions that badly hurt the Chindit operations.

-two of the Chindit brigades were already in battle and could not easily
+of the Chindit brigades were already in battle and could not

-break contact with the Japanese; abandoning "White City" would reopen
+easily break contact with the Japanese; abandoning "White City"

-the railroad to north Burma and 18 Division; and the approach
+would reopen the railroad to north Burma and 18 Division;

 77 Indian Brigade at "White City" had thrown back a second Japanese assault on 6-11 April that cost the Japanese an estimated 3000 casualties.
 With roughly seven battalions against Hayashi's eight, the brigade commander, Calvert, had every confidence he could hold the position indefinitely.
 However, on 8 May, Lentaigne ordered Calvert to abandon the block at "White City" and reestablish a blocking position at "Blackpool", closer to the front line.
 Lentaigne wanted to concentrate his forces to ensure the rail corridor could be held through the monsoon, but was unwise to abandon so strong a position.